Oct 30, 2024

 Catching Up On Regal Unlimited

-It's getting close to the end of the drive-in season, so I'll have more time to take advantage of the Regal Unlimited plan to see some new movies on the big screen for the next six months.
+I'll have more time to take advantage of the Regal Unlimited plan to see some new movies on the big screen for the next six months now that the drive-in has closed for the winter.
 I've gone to see a few movies over late Summer and early Fall that I haven't mentioned yet on here, so this post is to catch up on some of those films and what I thought of them.

 Afraid